My Starry Love: Commercial performance

 "My Starry Love" was a commercial success in South Korea.
 Upon release, the song debuted atop the Gaon Digital Chart for the issue dated March 7–13, 2021, becoming Lim's first number-one single there since his debut.
 It stayed in the top five for four consecutive weeks.
 The song also topped the component Download Chart for four consecutive weeks, giving the singer his third number-one song on the aforementioned chart following "Trust in Me" and "Hero".
 Additionally, it was the third best-performing song of March that year on the Gaon Digital Chart.

 On March 20, 2021, "My Starry Love" earned Lim the first music program award of his career, winning first place on MBC's Show!
 Music Core.
-This made him the first trot artist to receive a music show win since was given his trophy for the song "Wild Bee" on KBS2's Music Bank in September 2007.
+This made him the first trot artist to receive a music show win since Kang Jin was given his trophy for the song "Wild Bee" on KBS2's Music Bank in September 2007.
 Lim won another trophy with "My Starry Love" on SBS MTV's The Show which aired three days later.
 On March 31 of the same year, he took his third win with the song on SBS F!L's The Trot Show.

 Live performances

 Following the release of "My Starry Love", Lim performed the song on the 46th episode of TV Chosun's Romantic Call Centre which aired on March 12, 2021.
 On the show, he described this song as a response to the unlimited love from his fans, saying "Stars that we see are actually very big although they look small.
 The same is true of fans' love.
 Small as it may seem at a glance, the depth will be massive."
 He then promoted the song on various music programs including M Countdown, Show!
 Music Core, The Show and Show Champion, from March 18 to 27 that year.
-Lim also sang the song as a duet with its songwriter Seol during the 45th episode of TV Chosun's ' which aired on March 31, 2021.
+Lim also sang the song as a duet with its songwriter Seol during the 45th episode of TV Chosun's Ppongsoongah School which aired on March 31, 2021.